kollklienstuber/460/weeks/week_2/blog.md

 Continuing on with the site, the next thing I wanted to do was play with some sort of API to make it a bit more interesting of a page.
 I also wanted something very simple because I didn't have much experience with API's at all.
-I found a weather api that uses Yahoo weather and put the code in like below into a script element and alterened the code slightly to display Monmouths weather and placed it on the page.
+I found a weather api that uses Yahoo weather and put the code in like below into a script element and altered the code slightly to display Monmouth's weather and placed it on the page.

 ```  //this is for showing the weather and should be used when the no button is clicked.
 reallySimpleWeather.weather({